 Even after Orcas leave an area populated with great white sharks, the sharks themselves are known to avoid said area for entire seasons, depending on the part of the world they’re in.

 While this is the nature of science and the occurrence represents a fantastic opportunity in itself – it doesn’t make it any less of a ballache.

 Wildlife – rarely does things exactly how you’d like it to.

 Right, I'm off - back soon!

-This is the first South African trip I’m making in the last ten years, where anything that even remotely resembles ‘normal work’ is being left behind, allowing for the full, unadulterated focus of sharks and their related activities.
+This is the first South African trip I’m making in the last ten years, where anything that even remotely resembles ‘normal work’ is being let behind, allowing for the full, unadulterated focus of sharks and their related activities.

-Or, as is looking quite likely, three weeks spent gorging on wine and cheesey garlic bread while lamenting the presence of knob-head killer whales, hell bent on ruining my fun and the progress of science by chomping the greatest of sharks species into exctinction.
+Or, as is looking quite likely, three weeks spent gorging on wine and cheesey garlic bread while lamenting the presence of knob-head killer whales, hell bent on ruining my fun and the progress of science by chomping the greatest of sharks species into extinction.